jayon-lihm/CPC/README.md

 We deterine boundaries based on high quality positions, that are positions with 30 or more read depth.
 This script generates a list of AAP values with depth 30 or greater.

 **3. Filter_positions_with_small_samples.sh**
-In order for PAM to work on AAP values, we require at least 50 samples to be in g1 and at least 5 samples in g2 genotype.
+In order for PAM to work on AAP values, we require at least 50 samples to be in g1 and at least 5 samples in g2 clusters.
 Thus we initially scan the number of samples with AAP>0 per position and filter out the positions with less than or equal to 55 samples with AAP>0.
 PAM would not work well on these positions due to small number of samples.

 "make_allChr_windows.sh" needs to be run before step #3.